Our neurosurgical team now serves Lower Bucks Hospital in Bristol, PA. See all locations here.

 Although gaining popularity in the lay public, at this time many spine experts have not endorsed this technique.
 Laser spine surgery may not be appropriate for most patients.
 Before you choose to have laser surgery of the spine make sure you have more than one opinion from a fellowship trained orthopedic or neurosurgical spine surgeon.

-May 2011 - This article was originally published in early 2009.
-My opinion has not altered since then, but I did recently become aware of this intriguing article about laser spine surgery on Bloomberg News.
+This article was originally published in early 2009.
+My opinion has not altered since then, but in 2011 I did become aware of this intriguing article about laser spine surgery on Bloomberg News.
 It does make you think.